Can I Pass My DOT Physical With Sleep Apnea?

 Are There CPAP Requirements for the DOT Physical?

 The answer is yes.
 The FMCSA has strict requirements for drivers when it comes to obstructive sleep apnea (OSA).
-Drivers who are diagnosed with OSA must use a continuous positive airway pressure (CPAP) machine during their DOT physical exam in order to be medically cleared.
+Drivers who are diagnosed with OSA must use a continuous positive airway pressure (CPAP) machine during their DOT physical exam to be medically cleared.

 Do I Need To Bring a CPAP Report for a DOT Physical?